itsjavi/itsjavi/README.md

 While I am not actively looking for a change at the moment, I am always open to hear what the world has to offer to me.

-Specially interested in EU-based full remote positions, in a creativity-related business (fintech and e-commerce is not my thing anymore).
+Specially interested in EU-based fully remote positions.